chavisca/CC-Weather-Dashboard/readme.md

 This project is meant to demonstrate the capabilities of using server-side APIs to borrow and utilize data.
 This project should create a web app titled Weather Dashboard that has a sideboard for city searches and a main section showing the current day data and a 5 day future forecast below.
+This project was a great help in demonstrating iterations on fetch requests and dynamically populating elements with the data.

 ## Credits